Westmount places

 Tara Susan Kathleen (1984)

 Deputy Chairman, Power Corporation of Canada Ltd., chairman and director Cablecast Ltd., president Dromore Investment Co.
-Ltd., president and member board trustees North American Wildlife Foundation.
+Ltd., president and member of the board of trustees North American Wildlife Foundation.

 Helene Kostadinova (1995)

-Listed for public auction, by the City, in 1995 for tax arrears.
-The procedure of sale was stopped when the City employed a law firm to recover outstanding municipal taxes amounting to $44,771.12.
+Listed for public auction by the City in 1995 for tax arrears.
+The sale procedure was stopped when the City employed a law firm to recover outstanding municipal taxes amounting to $44,771.12.
 The matter was eventually settled out of court (2001).

 7 Braeside Place